Ursprungligen postat VK: 19 maj 2017

 There are very few actual launches, most projects simply have Go-Live Dates.
 The resources needed to launch and to keep the momentum moving forward are often underestimated or completely forgotten about.
 A few common underdeveloped areas that can be seen:

 - Launch Communication (how are people going to know that the platform is up and running)

 - The anticipation and time needed to troubleshoot and fix bugs.

 - Processes and channels to gather feedback from customers or users.

 - Post-launch sales targets

-If the goal of every Startup is to scale and grow then having a scalable business model is essential.
+If the goal of every Startup is to scale and grow then having a scaleable business model is essential.
 In the simplest form, a scalable business model must have the capacity to grow sales while still being able to service or deliver.
 The problems that typically affect sales growth are: long sales times, limited local market, or limited brand reach.
-The problems typically seen on the execution side: long or resource heavy on-boarding, lack of clearly defined processes, and no clearly defined job titles.
+The problems are typically seen on the execution side: long or resource heavy on-boarding, lack of clearly defined processes, and no clearly defined job titles.

 The roadmap to startup success is challenging and constantly changing.
 Startups need to plan in order to receive funding and to use their limited resources most effectively while at the same time remaining flexible enough to reposition themselves as they grow and learn.

-At the end of the day maybe the only way to properly classify a “real” start up is to grade how attractive the platform is to VC(Venture Capital) funding.
+At the end of the day may be the only way to properly classify a “real” startup is to grade how attractive the platform is to VC(Venture Capital) funding.
 After all, a VC(Venture Capital Firm) only invests in companies with high growth potential.

-Next time we will look at how VC:s evaluate startups and why VC:s won’t invest in some fast growing companies.
+Next time we will look at how VC:s evaluate startups and why VC:s won’t invest in some fast-growing companies.